Skip to main content

 async getUserById(id: number): Promise<User> {

-// Imagine this fetches from a database
+// In a real app, this would fetch from a database

 return { id, name: 'John Doe', email: 'john@example.com' };